vikaskumar4ever/.Net-Fullstack-Interview-Q/README.md

  - 34. Router state and Router event
  - 35. Use of track by
  - 36. How to improve Angular application performance
+ - 37 Two way binding
+ - 38 what is Interpolation
+ - 39 types of forms in angular
+ - 40 how to add scss in angular

 ---C#---

  - Value type and ref type
  - Diff b/w  stack and Heap